CoryRobertson/Datapacks/README.md

 - Kill Border
   - Changes the world to have a world border that expands based on mob kills.
   - The amount of kills needed goes up each time it expands.
+- Resonance Cascade
+  - Generates dimensions using a java program that I am developing inside this repo on the side.

 #### Suggestions
 I am completely open to suggestions as making datapacks is quite fun, feel free to ask.
 I'm pretty new though so I might not do everything great or even proper.